 If you’re handling social media accounts of your website or your client, then you need a social media analytics tool.
-They help you measure the performance of your posts, justify ROI of your ad campaigns, and guide your social media strategy.
+They help you measure the performance of your posts, justify the ROI of your ad campaigns, and guide your social media strategy.

 In this article, we’ve shortlisted the 12 best social media analytics tools for marketers.
 The list includes both free and paid tools, so you can select the most suitable software that meets your business needs.